Intel dossier

 BucketWhat the market saysBest fit

-Industrial — Port-Adjacent and Energy Services6.2% vacancy (industrial), 6.8% avg cap rate (as of 2026).
+Industrial — Port-Adjacent and Energy ServicesSource-note synthesis reports 6.2% vacancy (industrial) and a 6.8% average cap rate as of 2026; these are geography-page figures rather than DB observations.
 Port throughput at 203.4M tons in 2025, with LNG export growing 15.4% YoY.
 Cheniere Trains 5 and 6 reached/reaching substantial completion H1 2026; Train 7 slated for late 2026.
 Port-adjacent product has a tight vacancy structure driven by energy services, not speculative logistics.
 The demand is durable as long as the LNG and crude export ramps hold.Industrial specialists comfortable with NNN leases where tenants carry insurance.
 Energy-services-linked demand.
 Core-plus if the lease is structured correctly; value-add entry near port infrastructure.
 Avoid spec industrial positioned as generic logistics — demand is energy-industry-specific.

-Multifamily — Petrochemical Workforce HousingCheniere expansion and Steel Dynamics operations create a durable blue-collar workforce housing demand base.
-NAS Corpus Christi (8,000+ military and civilian) provides a recession-proof demand floor in Flour Bluff and South Side.
-The $6.2% vacancy data point reflects a market that has not absorbed a speculative multifamily wave.
-No competitive development pipeline data available in the DB (thin structured data market for residential) — use geo page fundamentals as the working estimate.Physical-economy workforce housing capital targeting Flour Bluff/South Side proximity to NAS.
+Multifamily — Petrochemical Workforce HousingCheniere expansion and Steel Dynamics operations create a plausible blue-collar workforce housing demand base.
+NAS Corpus Christi (8,000+ military and civilian) provides a recession-resistant demand floor in Flour Bluff and South Side.
+This remains a thesis/synthesis-only multifamily read until public structured multifamily vacancy, rent, pipeline, or absorption observations are preserved.Physical-economy workforce housing capital targeting Flour Bluff/South Side proximity to NAS.
 Construction-labor and permanent energy-job demand near the port complex.
 Income-first buyers; not a rent-growth momentum story.

 Retail and OtherNo structured DB observations for Corpus Christi retail or office.
 Beach tourism (Padre Island, Port Aransas) is a $3B+ regional engine but seasonal and fuel-sensitive.
 Office is not an institutional investable layer in this market.
 Retail follows the population and workforce base, not a national consumer draw.Omit.
 Not a primary capital allocation vector at this stage of the graph.
 If retail emerges as a thesis, it should be revisited with source-backed data, not assumptions from the energy-market thesis.